dalealleshouse/zero-to-devops/README.md

 Finally, the demo utilizes the [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) ubuntu shell (yes, it's really Ubuntu, distributed by Cononical, running on Windows).
 If you haven't tried this amazing new feature, do it.
-What are you waiting for, do it NOW!
+What are you waiting for?
+Do it NOW!!!
 The same entries from the windows hosts file need to go in the /etc/hosts file to provide domain name resolution for the shell.

 If everything is set up correctly, you should be able to ssh into each pi.